 “Where the hell did you come from?”

 “Darkness, my child.
-I carry the light with me, in my hand.”
+I carry the light with me, in these hands.”
 Father Klignen lifted his arm out like a crane, then swung in a circle, flooring two Memory Trader’s assistants.
-“These hands do the Lord's bidding, revealing the light to all who huddle inside the darkness.”
+“These hands do the Lord's bidding, revealing the light to all who huddle inside the Darkness.”

 Father Klignen maneuvered between the guard and Tahlia.
-Father Klignen was a priest from a Gothic Christian Church, and as such abhorred violence, of course, only when the violence had no purpose.
-However, good meaningful fighting—"…nothing is better to cleanse the mind of frustration and purge the heart of aggression."
+Father Klignen was once a priest from a Gothic Christian Church, and as such abhorred violence, of course, only when the violence had no purpose.
+However, a good, meaningful fight—"…nothing is better to cleanse the mind of frustration and purge the soul of aggression."

-The expression on the guard’s face revealed pure terror as the two balls wrapped the razor-sharp cord around his neck, and his look of shock remained in place as his head hit the deck beside his feet.
+The expression on the guard’s face revealed pure terror as the two balls wrapped the thin metal cord around his neck, and his look of shock remained in place as his head hit the deck beside his feet.
 Father Klignen raised from his knee into an assault from the headless body of the guard.
 The body's arms flailed out of control until each touched their target, clutching Father Klignen around the throat.
-Father Klignen gasped for air, his flesh showing a tinge of blue.
-While he struggled against the artificially enhanced strength of his headless attacker, his fingers touched a button on the guard's bracelet and depressed it.
+Father Klignen gasped for air, his flesh showing an asphyxiated tinge as he struggled against the artificially enhanced strength of his headless attacker.
+Father Klignen's fingers found a button on the guard's bracelet and depressed it.

-A sudden flash of light cut through the right arm of the headless guard, dropping it to the floor as the guard's body transported back to whence he came.
+A sudden flash of light cut through the right arm of the headless guard, dropping it to the floor as the guard's body transported back to whence he came inside the new transport column.
 Father Klignen’s feet hit the deck, and he recovered from his lack of oxygen quickly.
-The three companions wasted no time as they ducked into the cover of darkness, cloaking ninety percent of the cargo bay, then made their way through the confusion and out of the ship.
+The three companions wasted no time as they ducked into the cover of darkness, cloaking ninety percent of the cargo bay.
+Then they meandered through the confusion on their way out of the ship.